gooddata/GoodData-CL/cli-distro/examples/jdbc/README.md

         $ ./bin/gdi.sh -u <username> -p <password> examples/quotes/quotes.txt
         Project id = 'yz5uq4am9ip3vxiou6m8xntd81r8qdh6' created.

 This particular example is built using the embedded [Derby](http://db.apache.org/derby/) database.

-You can start by modifying this example when building an integration scenario connecting to your own database.
+When building an integration scenario connecting to your own database you can start with modifying this example.

  In such case, the first steps you need to perform are as follows:
  - grab the appropriate JDBC driver (ask you database administrator if unsure)
  - place it to the `lib/` folder of the installation directory
  - modify the `driver` and `url` parameters of the `LoadJdbc` command appropriately